luau-project/minpack-builder/doc/Build-and-Install-on-Windows-LLVM-Flang-new-MSVC-like.md

 ![Screenshot from 2024-05-05 10-54-50](https://github.com/luau-project/minpack-builder/assets/18295115/2eabeafc-a898-4a97-8fba-937ec5bec0a5)

-### Install the usual tools and prepare to install LLVM flang-new
+### Install the usual tools and prepare to install LLVM flang

 > [!TIP]
 >